rikardvinge/explainpolysvm/README.rst

 =========

 If you use ExplainPolySVM in your work we would appreciate a citation.
-A manuscript, authored together with J. Lundström and S. Byttner at Högskolan i Halmstad, has been submitted for review but in the meantime please ucite according to the CITATION.cff, or
+A manuscript, authored together with J. Lundström and S. Byttner at Högskolan i Halmstad, has been submitted for review.
+In the meantime please cite according to the CITATION.cff.
-    R. Vinge (2023) ExplainPolySVM (Version 0.4) https://github.com/rikardvinge/explainpolysvm